15 Best Beaches for Seashells in Florida (A Local’s Guide with Expert Tips)

 If you plan to visit my hometown in Southwest Florida to collect different types of seashells, you are warmly welcome!
-You will find some of the best beaches for seashells in Florida, a state that always appreciates beachcombers—just like you.
-Florida has over 1350 miles of coastline, which is a good and happy feast for beachcombers like you.
+You will find some of the best beaches in my hometown, a state that always appreciates beachcombers, just like you.
+Florida has over 1350 miles of coastline, a good and happy feast for beachcombers like you.

 Strong water currents bring seashells from distant locations to Florida’s east coast.
-These beaches are rich in seashells, which I have enjoyed collecting since childhood.
+These beaches are rich in seashells, which I have enjoyed collecting shells along, lying on the beach, and reading since childhood.

-A- The Gulf Coast: Best Shelling Beaches in Florida
+A- The Gulf Coast: One of the best Shelling Tour spots

 1. TigerTail (Marco Island)

-In 2022, we took a guided shell tour to one the best beaches for seashells in Florida Tiger Tail and Dickman Island near Marco Island.
+In 2022, we took a guided shell tour to Tiger Tail and Dickman Island near Marco Island.
 We decided to do it again for my wife’s birthday in mid-January.
+To be honest, shelling is a hobby that provides very cheap entertainment, and tigertail on Marco Island is popular for a long stretch of sand, which is addictive for barefoot walking.

-We witnessed a bunch of boat tours since it’s winter and many people visit the Marco Island area.
+So, we witnessed a bunch of boat tours since it was winter, and many people visit the Marco Island area.
 There were plenty of shells, but we found some nice ones, like alphabet cones and rose matrices.

 Tips To Follow For A Great Trip